curedao/docs/README.md

 #### Data Compensation

-The handling of the data alongside its attached value is built natively into the platform.
+The handling of the data alongside its attached value is built natively into the core.
 Value stream management functionalities allow the exchange of data for value assets.

 It allows them to: